 Our Adelaide studio, in collaboration with Cox Architecture, has managed to do just that with their design of the newly opened Adelaide Botanic High School, the first vertical high school in South Australia.
 Situated in the CBD on Frome Road, it’s the icing on the cake for an existing civic and education precinct, which includes two universities, embedding the students within a broader learning community and giving them an outward focus.

-Visibility and a sense of openness is pertinent to the STEM approach and it’s manifest in the interior planning, which eschews the traditional classroom model for a variety of different spaces that are flexible and reconfigurable.
+Visibility and a sense of openness pertinent to the STEM approach is manifest in the interior planning, which eschews the traditional classroom model for a variety of different spaces that are flexible and reconfigurable.
 Staff areas aren’t segregated from the learning environments either and are interspersed throughout, much like a university.
 The layout allows for interaction and brings teachers together from every subject, providing a framework for a cross-disciplinary curriculum and heightening the learning experience for some 1250 students from Adelaide’s inner-city suburbs.

 This notion of putting learning on display was really important because it encourages collaboration between teachers and students, so we’ve created a lot of visual connections inside the building.
 And externally too, because we wanted to be able to communicate what was happening inside of the building to the people outside.